-The Center for Social Concern’s Pre-Orientation programs, HopkinsCORPS and JHU Habitat for Humanity, give incoming first-year students the ability to learn more about Baltimore, their new home away from home.
+The Center for Social Concern’s Pre-Orientation programs, Hopkins Votes Pre-O, HopkinsCORPS and Habitat for Humanity at JHU, give incoming first-year students the ability to learn more about Baltimore, their new home away from home.
 Through these programs, you’ll gain a better understanding of Baltimore neighborhoods and culture and leave with a deeper appreciation of “Charm City.”
 You’ll also create meaningful friendships with fellow students who share similar passions for civic engagement, leadership, and volunteer work — all before moving onto campus!

 If you’re an incoming student who: